-Is the earth spinning faster?
+Is the Earth spinning faster?

 We’re sorry to be the bearers of weird news, but yes, according to LiveScience, the Earth is indeed spinning faster.
 This means the days in 2020 were relatively shorter, astronomically speaking, than they were the previous year.
 Of course, it’s a bit more complicated than that.

-Has the earth ever spun faster before?
+Has the Earth ever spun faster before?

-Why would the earth spin faster?
+Why would the Earth spin faster?

 According to research conducted in 2003, certain factors can have an impact on how fast or slow the Earth spins.
 These factors aren’t celestial in origin, as one might believe, but are the result of weather patterns and other atmospheric changes on the planet itself.
 The winds, shifts in atmospheric pressure, even severe storms like El Niño, are all strong enough to affect the planet’s rotation.